Friday October 18, 2024 | SOOKE, BC [Posted at 2:30 pm, last updated at 5:04 pm]

 Mayor Tait weighs in:

 Sooke Mayor Maja Tait has been pitching for health-care facilities in Sooke for over 10 years.
 She has been mayor since 2014, and before that was a municipal councillor for eight years (2008-2014).
-In that time she has hosted and been a leading speaker at Sooke health forums.
-That continual attention to the need for Sooke-based health-care has kept that community goal afloat.
+In that time she has hosted and/or been a leading speaker at Sooke health forums.
+Her continual attention to the need for Sooke-based health-care has helped keep that community goal afloat.

-Horgan came to Sooke around 2013 to also open a BC-back private doctor’s clinic at the Evergreen Shopping Centre; that was the prelude to the vision which he finally announced in the last month of his time as MLA, in March 2023 on the land next to the new Sooke library on Wadams Way.
+Horgan came to Sooke around 2013 to provincially back Coast Family Medical Clinic (a private doctor’s clinic at the Evergreen Shopping Centre) which saw further support in 2019; that was the prelude to the vision which he finally announced in March 2023 (in the last month of his time as MLA) on the land next to the new Sooke library on Wadams Way.

 “The District of Sooke remains committed to realizing a health centre for our community.
 I have been steadfast in advocating for this critical need for over a decade, and while we’ve celebrated successes along the way — such as the expansion of the West Coast Family Medical Clinic —our growing community continues to need more comprehensive healthcare services,” said Tait in a statement to Island Social Trends today.